PredellaN/UnexpectedSlicer/README.md

 - PrusaSlicer installed and accessible from the command line.

 ## Troubleshooting
-- If after installing the dependencies the addon doesn't reload correctly, close and re-open blender, and re-activate the addon.
-- If using a sandboxed PrusaSlicer such as the flatpak version, make sure PrusaSlicer can write temporary files (in Linux, this means being allowed to write to /tmp ).
-The AppImage version however is the only one i currently support.
+- If using a sandboxed PrusaSlicer such as the flatpak version, it is required that you allow PrusaSlicer to write temporary files (in Linux, this means being allowed to write to /tmp ).
+When using flatpak, you can do this using Flatseal.

-## Coming Soon
-- In-blender gcode preview

 ## License
 This project is licensed under GPL-3.0.